developresearch/developresearch.github.io/_posts/2017-04-03-hello-world.md

   - Posts
 ---

 Greetings!
-This blog will focus on the intersection of research development and technology.
+This website will focus on the intersection of research development and technology.